Boonea seminuda

 Boonea seminuda is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.
-The species is one of eleven known species within the Boonea genus of gastropods.

 The preferred host of this ectoparasite is the common slipper shell Crepidula fornicata or the Atlantic bay scallop Argopecten irradians.

 Description

 The glossy white, shell is translucent.
 Its length measures 3.75 mm.
 The teleoconch contains seven convex whorls.
 Those of the spire and upper half of the body are longitudinally plicate.
 They are crossed by three spiral lines, giving a granulated appearance.
 The folds terminate at the periphery.
 Below it on the body whorl are four spiral striae.
 The suture is distinct, but indistinctly margined.
 The columellar fold is inconspicuous.

 Distribution

 This marine species occurs in the following locations: